AVX-512: VPCLMULQDQ

 VPCLMULQDQ with AVX-512F adds an EVEX-encoded 512-bit version of the PCLMULQDQ instruction.
 With AVX-512VL, it adds EVEX-encoded 256- and 128-bit versions.
-VPCLMULQDQ alone (that is, on non-AVX512 CPUs) adds only VEX-encoded 256-bit version.
+VPCLMULQDQ alone (that is, on non-AVX-512 CPUs) adds only VEX-encoded 256-bit version.
 (Availability of the VEX-encoded 128-bit version is indicated by different CPUID bits: PCLMULQDQ and AVX.)
 The wider than 128-bit variations of the instruction perform the same operation on each 128-bit portion of input registers, but they do not extend it to select quadwords from different 128-bit fields (the meaning of imm8 operand is the same: either low or high quadword of the 128-bit field is selected).